vaughnw128/eternalpose/README.md

 ## Configuration

 Manga can be specified in `mangas.json` by specifying a manga title, a regex term to search for on TCBScans, and the current chapter.
+This JSON is also used as simple storage of the current chapter so as not to resend the same chapter many times.

 ```json
 [